Section Officer Salary in Nepal: Pay Scale & Allowances

 Starting Salary Amount

-For the fiscal year 2081/82, the basic salary of a Section Officer is around NPR 47,208 per month.
+For the latest fiscal year, the basic salary of a Section Officer is approximately NPR 47,208 per month.
 This amount, known as the Talab Scale (तलब स्केल), is the foundation of their income.
 However, this is not the actual money they receive at the end of the month.
 The basic salary only acts as a starting figure because deductions are made from it, and allowances are added later, which changes the final amount received.

 Deductions from Salary